Welcome to Year 5

 A warm welcome to all pupils joining Year 5 class after the summer holidays!
-I (Mr Taylor) am very excited about teaching you all in 2018-19, as our class Teaching Assistant, Mrs Sturtridges.
+I am very excited about teaching you all in 2018-19, as is our class Teaching Assistant, Mrs Sturtridge.
 In order to get the maximum out of the opportunities available to your child, we are writing to you to let you know of the topics, subjects and clubs that your child will be doing.

 In Year 5, we try to create an exciting, integrated and cross-curricular based learning environment, which encourages the children to link their knowledge and understanding across subjects into other areas.
 Here are some highlights:

 In Term 1 (Autumn), a topic approach will be used to teach all subjects.
-Children will be learning about the Earth, Moon and Sun and Space in general (Science and Geography).
+The children will be learning about the Earth, Moon and Sun and Space in general (Science and Geography) as well as forces.
 English will be linked to this topic through poetry, Non-Chronological and newspaper reports.
 Music and Art and Design will also be linked to our Space topic.
 The children will be focusing on different types of games, Outdoor Education and Dance in PE.
-Our history topic, will focus on Henry VIII and his six wives, as well as general life in Tudor times.
+Our history topic, will focus on life in Tudor times.
 We will also be making local links to Cornwall through our ‘Sense of Place’ unit.

-In Term 3 (Summer), children will be learning about ‘Keeping Healthy’ and ‘Life Cycles’ in our Science topics.
+In Term 3 (Summer), children will be learning about Animals and habitats in our Science topics.
 They will also focus on the Ancient Greeks in our History topic.

 Being able to read confidently is the key to enjoying and achieving at school.
 It is absolutely vital that your child reads at home every day in order to make the maximum progress possible at school!
 We will listen to your child read with an adult individually or in a group at least twice each week.
 We will also be monitoring reading record books to ensure that children are reading at home and hope that year 5 will have the highest percentages.